SSWConsulting/SSW.Rules.Content/rules/controls-do-you-include-all-option-in-your-comboboxes/rule.md

 ---
+seoDescription: Controls - Include '-All-' option in your ComboBoxes to give users a chance to select all data.
 type: rule
 archivedreason:
 title: Controls - Do you include '-All-' option in your ComboBoxes?
 guid: 8e68dce9-43f5-4397-a422-09cecd3c830c
 uri: controls-do-you-include-all-option-in-your-comboboxes
 created: 2012-11-27T08:38:56.0000000Z
 authors:
   - title: Adam Cogan
     url: https://ssw.com.au/people/adam-cogan
 related: []
 redirects: []
 ---

 ComboBoxes are often used for filtering data.
 It is best to have an '-All-' option to give your user chances to select all data.

 It is important to understand the idea of **visual text** .
 In a list you could see either:

-* -None- or
+- -None- or
-* No activity assigned
+- No activity assigned

 They both have the same meaning, but the first one is immediately visible whereas the second one must be read.